EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 ![Convergence in total energy with respect to APW plane wave cutoff](/assets/img/bi2te3-energy-convergence-lapw.svg)

-The figure shows that the double-kappa basis (additional 45 orbitals) stabilizes the single-kappa basis by about 18&thinsp;mRy, and that the same can be accomplished with APWs with a plane-wave cutoff of 2&thinsp;Ry (additional 48-62 orbitals).
+The figure shows that the double-kappa basis (additional 45 orbitals) stabilizes the single-kappa _spdf_ basis by about 18&thinsp;mRy, and that the same can be accomplished with APWs with a plane-wave cutoff of 2&thinsp;Ry (additional 48-62 APWs).
 By further increasing the APW cutoff, another 5&thinsp;mRy can be gained.
 For most purposes this extra gain is not important.
 Note that the APW basis with
-<i>E</i><sub>max</sub>=7&thinsp;Ry is quite large: 343-370 orbitals.
+<i>E</i><sub>max</sub>=7&thinsp;Ry is quite large: 343-370 APWs.

+Note that the APW basis is generally less efficient than the LMTO basis.
+To reach a precision comparable to the 2-kappa basis (125 orbitals), starting from the 1-kappa _spd_ basis, about 160 APWs are needed, or about 200 orbitals all told.

 To see how many orbitals the APW basis adds, do: